microsoft/TemplateStudio/docs/getting-started-developers.md

 1. Clone this repo to your local machine
 2. Open the solution [Big.sln](../code/)
-3. Set the project "Installer" as `Startup project` for the solution.
+3. Set the project `Installer` as `Startup project` for the solution.
 This is the Visual Studio Extension project for *Windows Template Studio*.
-4. Configure the "Installer" project to launch the [Visual Studio Experimental instance](https://msdn.microsoft.com/library/bb166560(v=vs.140).aspx) when run.
+4. Configure the `Installer` project to launch the [Visual Studio Experimental instance](https://msdn.microsoft.com/library/bb166560(v=vs.140).aspx) when run.

    - Open the `Installer` project properties.
    - Go to `Debug` properties.